Report and Image Quality Control

 During my fellowship, I led the development of www.raiqc.com which is a cloud-based clinical simulation platform.
 It is accessible through a web browser and combines a zero footprint DICOM viewer with a reporting simulator to deliver teaching, training and assessment materials for reporters which mimick their clinical workflow.

-The software has a modular format that allows cases to be grouped according to subject and difficulty.
-Consequently, modules can be individually tailored for different professional groups, training grades and sub-specialties, including junior doctors, registrars and consultants as well as nurses and radiographers.
+The software has a modular format that allows cases to be grouped according to subject and difficulty including a variety of image manipulation tools to optimise the scans.
+Consequently, modules can be individually tailored for different professional groups, training grades and sub-specialities including junior doctors, registrars and consultants as well as nurses and radiographers.